Eric Schmidt Says Elon Musk Is 'Exactly Wrong' About AI - Slashdot

 Musk is a BS artis

 Short term or Long term?
-(Score:4, Interesting)
+(Score:5, Interesting)

 In the short term, next few decades, AI will have the effect of being able to concentrate power.
 Centralized information, with the ability to process it.
 Pervasive surveillance.
 We are seeing this actively pursued in China.
 And also semi-autonomous robot soldiers.
 This is uncharted territory.